Sulthana-2000/Python_Tasks/README.md

 - **NumPy:** Numeric computing library for efficient array operations and mathematical functions.
 - **Pandas:** Data manipulation library for handling structured data, offering powerful data structures like DataFrames.

+# Task 6: Data Visualization with Matplotlib

+This Python task focuses on data visualization using matplotlib:
+- Understanding the basics of Matplotlib's pyplot module
+- Creating various types of plots, including line plots, scatter plots, bar plots, and histograms.
+- Customizing plot appearance with labels, titles, colors, and styles

+#  Task 7: Exploratory Data Analysis with Iris Dataset

+This Python task focuses on exploratory data analysis (EDA) using the famous Iris dataset, covering:
+- Loading and examining the dataset
+- Performing basic statistical analysis and summary
+- Visualizing data distributions and relationships using plots
+- Extracting insights and patterns from the data